 As in previous years the Council has agreed with the Merseyside Pension Fund that the Council's employer contribution to the Fund can be managed more effectively by using cash balances to fund the payment of its past-deficit costs in one year rather than spreading them over three years.
-The Council therefore made an upfront payment of £28.820m in 2017/18 of which £16.636m was funded by cash balances which will be replenished over the next two years from annual budgets set aside for this purpose.
-Note 8 to the Accounts shows that £9.035m has been replenished in 2018/19, and a further £8.301m will be made in 2019/20.
+The Council therefore made an upfront payment of £28.820m which was funded during 2018/19 by cash balances which were replenished over the following two years from annual budgets set aside for this purpose.